-It is not anticipated that the application of these standards and amendments will have any material impact on the Group's financial statements, however the Group is still looking at the impact of IFRS 15 and IFRS 16 given they are new standards still subject to interpretation.
+It is not anticipated that the application of these standards and amendments will have any material impact on the Group's financial statements, however the Group is still looking at the impact of IFRS 15 given it is a new standard still subject to interpretation.
 The Group plans to adopt the amendments to these standards when they become effective.